mahsanr44/Nest-React-App/backend/README.md

 - Request and Response Handler

 # Services
-- Service are responsible for data storage and retrieval, and used by the controller to handle requests.
+- Services are responsible for data storage and retrieval, and used by the controller to handle requests.

 # Modules
 - Modules are containers for different parts of an application, such as controllers, services,  and other related components.